liferay/liferay-docs/develop/tutorials/articles/140-application-security/01-application-permissions/02-defining-permissions.markdown

 This can be confusing, so some explanation is in order.
 Model permissions for what Liferay calls the *root model* are defined separately from permissions on stored entities, which Liferay calls the *model*.
-This makes sense when you think about the functions you're allowing users to do:
+This makes sense when you think about the functions users can perform:

 - Creating something new
 - Editing something that exists

-Creating something new (like adding a new Blog entry) is different from having access to something that exists.
-A Blog owner should be able to create a new Blog entry or edit an existing one, but a User or guest should have read permission for existing entries and no permission to create them.
+Creating something new (like adding a new Blog entry) is different from accessing something that exists.
+A Blog owner should be able to create or edit a Blog entry, but a User or guest should have read permission for existing entries and no permission to create them.

 Permission to create something new that doesn't yet exist is a *root model* permission, whether that functionality is exposed in a portlet or not.